 Children in Care of the Local Authority are more vulnerable to exploitation in all formats.
 Running away and absconding from placements are one of the many risk indicators that staff can use to identify if young people are being exploited.
-If staff at M. Street or S. Road suspect that a resident is experiencing any form of exploitation they will action the following:
+If staff at B. Road suspect that a resident is experiencing any form of exploitation they will action the following:

 - Have key-work sessions with the young people to talk about the concerns.
 (Young people are expected to attend a minimum of one key-work session a week with staff.
 These sessions along with one to one discussions are often used to address concerns that have arisen such as a noticeable change in pattern of behaviour / attitude.
-As previously mentioned, M. Street and S. Road do work in a transparent way with young people and the staff team will respond immediately to anything that they observe or interpret to be potentially concerning.) - Have safeguarding key-work sessions with the young people exploring exploitation and what it is. - Complete a CSE toolkit following this key work session. - Information concerning the risks and presenting behaviour to be shared with all relevant professionals, including LAC Police Officer PC Sam Flint. - Arrange and attend strategy / professionals meetings.
-Identify an action plan and arrange for this to be reviewed at a future meeting within one month. - Consideration to a "striver" form being completed, for a discussion at professional networks meeting.
+As previously mentioned, B. Road does work in a transparent way with young people and the staff team will respond immediately to anything that they observe or interpret to be potentially concerning.) - Have safeguarding key-work sessions with the young people exploring exploitation and what it is. - Information concerning the risks and presenting behaviour to be shared with all relevant professionals (staff to liaise on a near daily basis with PC Sam Flint & allocated PCSO with anything that could be relevant for policing purposes.) - Arrange and attend strategy / professionals meetings.
+Identify an action plan and arrange for this to be reviewed at a future meeting within one month. - -Complete CSE toolkit if appropriate